Last Updated on: 16th October 2024, 04:23 pm

 Just be forewarned – it can get extremely windy here!
 On that note, with Ubehebe Crater’s elevation and propensity for strong wind, it’s significantly cooler here than at Furnace Creek.

 What not many people realize is that Ubehebe Crater has a little brother called Little Hebe Crater which can be accessed via another trail.
-While considerably smaller, you can also walk around the rim and down to the crater floor.
+While considerably smaller, you can also walk around its rim and down to the crater floor.

 The walk back from Little Hebe Crater to the parking lot is also one of this excursion’s highlights.
 As Ubehebe Crater only takes a few hours to fully explore, you could also include other items from this list on your itinerary for the day.